dlu-ch/dlb/doc/ex_context.rst

    .. attribute:: path_cls

       The subclass of :class:`.dlb.fs.Path` defined in the constructor.

       When called on class, it refers to the :term:`active context`.

+      :raises NotRunningError: if :term:`dlb is not running <run of dlb>`).

+   .. attribute:: max_parallel_redo_count

+      The maximum number of redos started in this context than can be pending at the same time, as defined in the constructor.

+      When called on class, it refers to the :term:`active context`.